ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 We're able to solve every word in a total of 13 guesses, an improvement over 15 guesses for both the `MAJOR` strategy and the `LEAKS` strategy on their own.
 Taking a step back, where did this improvement come from?
-Like with the `SALET`/`REAST` example from earlier, the individual `MAJOR` and `LEAKS` strategies each have their own strengths and weaknesses:
+Note that the individual `MAJOR` and `LEAKS` strategies each have their own strengths and weaknesses:
 * `MAJOR` always knows the location of `FORTH` after submitting guess 1, while `LEAKS` doesn't find this out until after guess 2.
 * `LEAKS` always knows the location of `DEUCE` after submitting guess 1, while `MAJOR`